BlitzKraig/fvtt-CommunityLighting/README.md

 }
 ```

 Next, you can define your lights.
-These definitions will be stored inside a `lights` array, and must at least contain a `name` and a `shaderName`.
+These definitions will be stored inside a `lights` array, and **must** at least contain a `name` and a `shaderName`.

 The `name` will be displayed in the animation selection dropdown for an ambient light.
 Try to keep these unique if possible.

 The `shaderName` must match your animation function name, which we'll set up down below.
+It should consist of alphabetical characters only, preferably in `camelCase`.

 You can optionally add a `description`, `intensityDescription` and `speedDescription`, which will be displayed later, describing your light, what the intensity slider does, and what the speed slider does.
+These sliders are provided by Foundry core, and can be seen in the configuration panel for a light.

-Finally, you can add a `translationName`, which will allow all of these details to be translated using Foundrys translation features, which we'll cover later.
+Finally, you can add an optional `translationName`, which will allow all of these details to be translated using Foundrys translation features, which we'll cover later.
+The `translationName` should consist of alphabetical characters only, preferably in `camelCase`.

 ``` JSON
 "ExampleUser": {